The Billie Holiday Story at Charing Cross Theatre

 NK Productions’ show is a cross-media event which aims to pay tribute to a talented woman who left an important legacy.
 Nina Kristofferson is moving as its star, delivering a passionate performance, accompanied by fine musicians.
 Billie Holiday is resurrected in Kristofferson’s homage and, though we may not take inspiration from the way she dealt with her problems, we can definitely revel in listening to her music – which is what really matters after all.

-The Billie Holiday Story is on at the Charing Cross Theatre until 25th May 2013.
-For further information or to book visit here.
+The Billie Holiday Story is at the Charing Cross Theatre until 25th May 2013.
+For further information or to book visit the theatre’s website here.

 Watch Nina Kristofferson in action here: